 As the world’s population continues to grow, our challenge should not be how to grow more food, but to feed more people while wasting less of what we already produce.
 Thankfully, there are plenty of actions we can take at the consumer level to make a significant difference.
 From delivering leftovers to those in need to freezing food, shopping smarter, and composting to keep inedible scraps out of landfills, we can all take small steps to curb our emissions.

 Here are a few tips to help you get started:

 - Blend, bake, or boil.
-Fruits and vegetables that are beyond ripe might not look pretty, but that doesn’t mean they can’t still taste delicious in recipes.
-Try using your wilting, browning, or imperfect produce to make sweet smoothies, breads, jams, sauces, or soup stocks.
+Fruits and vegetables that are beyond ripe may not look pretty, but that doesn't mean they can't still taste delicious in recipes.
+Try using your wilting, browning, or imperfect produce to make sweet smoothies, bread, jams, sauces, or soup stocks.